-New and Noteworthy Axe Throwing Destinations in Canada and the USA
+New & Noteworthy Axe Throwing Destinations in North America (2020 Update)

 From its humble lumberjack beginnings, indoor axe throwing is fast becoming a very popular way to spend a night out.
 And with good reason.
 Whether it’s a bachelor party, family outing or a first Tinder date, the combination of good ol’ fashioned competition with the satisfying thunk of an axe into wood is always a winner.
 Plus, it helps that pretty much anyone can be great at it – from your 10-year old cousin to your grandad.

 That’s probably why axe throwing has exploded over the border in the U.S. of A. It seems like our neighbours to the south have finally noticed that Canada is full of great ideas (and great beards, and great fashion).